ropensci/tokenizers/cran-comments.md

 ## Response to CRAN maintainers' feedback

-I have revised the package description to remove redundancy and provide more d details as requested.
+I have revised the package description to remove redundancy and provide more details as requested.

 ## Test environments